web analytics

-Sexual Intercourse and Prostate Cancer risk factors are not relevant.
+Is Sexual Intercourse and Prostate Cancer risk factors not relevant?

-So the answer to the question If having sex with a person with prostate cancer risky is in negative.
+So the answer to the question of whether having sex with a person with prostate cancer is risky is negative.

-Study shows that men who have in average 4 to 7 ejaculation per week up to the age of 70 are 36% less at risk of prostate cancer comparing to the one who have 2 to 3 times sex per week.
+A study shows that men who have an average of 4 to 7 ejaculations per week up to the age of 70 are 36% less at risk of prostate cancer compared to those who have 2 to 3 times sex per week.

-Such a risk of sexual transmitted disease, whether it is through intimate contact like kissing, intercourse or oral sex are not relevant.
+Such a risk of sexually transmitted disease, whether it is through intimate contact like kissing, intercourse, or oral sex, is not relevant.

 1- Is Prostate Cancer A Type Of STD?